 Power boating at MAC

-Members of the Power Section are free to use there craft on the vlei during weekdays and weekends provided that their boat has been safety checked by a member of the Power Committee and has the appropriate safety sticker displayed on the rubber duck or power boat.
-The member is free tow skiers, wake boarders, knee boarders and other types of boards but is not allowed to tow anybody on a tube.
-No jet skis, wet bikes or any type of water jet propulsion craft are allowed on the vlei, There are braai facilities on the island and this is the normal place that the power boaters hang out.
+Members of the Power Section are free to use their craft on the vlei during weekdays and weekends provided that their boat has been safety checked by a member of the Power Committee and has the appropriate safety sticker displayed on the rubber duck or power boat.
+The member is free tow skiers, wake boarders, knee boards and tubes.
+No jet skis, wet bikes or any type of water jet propulsion craft are allowed on the vlei.
 When power boating all the rules and regulations applicable to use of power boats apply.

 1. Firmly secured seat per person on board